cbdevnet/midimonster/backends/midi.md

 Currently, no Note Off messages are sent (instead, Note On messages with a velocity of 0 are generated, which amount to the same thing according to the spec).
 This may be implemented as a configuration option at a later time.

-NRPNs are not yet fully implemented, though rudimentary support is in the codebase.

 To see which events your MIDI devices output, ALSA provides the `aseqdump` utility.
 You can list all incoming events using `aseqdump -p <portname>`.